Thousands of Acres Ablaze in Colorado, New Mexico

-(CNN) — Massive wildfires in Colorado and New Mexico have torched thousands of acres and forced hundreds to evacuate their homes.
+Massive wildfires in California, Colorado and New Mexico have torched thousands of acres and forced hundreds to evacuate their homes.

-A blaze known as the 416 Fire in Colorado’s La Plata County has burned 1,100 acres, US Forest Service spokesman Jim Mackensen told CNN on Saturday.
+By Sunday, the Ute Park Fire in New Mexico had grown to more than 31,000 acres, according to the US Forest Service spokeswoman Judith Dyess.

-The fire, about 15 miles outside the town of Durango, is 0% contained and has forced the evacuations of 1,500 residents, Mackensen said.
-No structures have been destroyed, he added.
+Since it broke out Thursday, the fire has forced 2,200 people in the area to evacuate their homes, Dyess told CNN.
+The small community of Ute Park, with a population of about 70, was evacuated overnight.

 “It’s been so dry here that once a fire starts in our part of the country, it expands rapidly,” he said.